 Workers’ compensation benefits are available to employees who have suffered knee injuries at work.
 In order to receive workers’ compensation, you will need to prove that your trauma resulted from on-the-job activities.
 You can use evidence such as medical records, witness statements, and pictures or other documentation.
 For example, if you fell at work and injured your knee, you will need to inform your employer immediately and seek medical treatment.

 On the other hand, if you suffer a gradual repetitive stress injury, you will need to show that it was caused by your work duties.
 You may be entitled to compensation for past, present, and expected future medical bills, lost wages, and disability.
 However, you will be unable to receive compensation for pain and suffering or other noneconomic damages in a workers’ compensation claim.

-With more than 20 years of experience, The Law Offices of Nathaniel F. Hansford, LLC provides efficient legal services to injured clients.
+With more than 20 years of experience, Hansford McDaniel LLC provides efficient legal services to injured clients.
 Whether your knee injury occurred in a sudden workplace incident or through gradual wear and tear, we can help you file a workers’ compensation claim.
 Our team of Atlanta knee injury lawyers will work hard to protect your rights as you seek a fair settlement.